-Similarly to how some states accidentally decriminalized cannabis last year, hemp-derived Delta-8 THC is a federally legal substance available for sale in the United States.
+Similar to how some states accidentally decriminalized cannabis last year, hemp-derived Delta-8 THC is a federally legal substance available for sale in the United States.

 The 2018 Farm Bill legalized all hemp production and everything in the composition of hemp other than Delta-9 THC, of which hemp must contain below 0.3%.
-This is the standard for hemp on the federal level, so CBD, CBC, and every other cannabinoid other than Delta-9 THC, including Delta-8 THC, are legal.
+This is the standard for hemp on the federal level, so CBD, CBC, and every other cannabinoid other than Delta-9 THC, including Delta 8 THC, are legal.
 Under state jurisdiction, the legality varies.

 Additionally, other novel cannabinoids, such as CBG, have found biomass value drop 82% over the last year.
-While interest in these substances peak at introduction, allowing them higher prices than traditional THC and CBD products, the inflated price of Delta-8 THC products will likely follow the pattern set by previous novel cannabinoids.
+While interest in these substances peaks at introduction, allowing them higher prices than traditional THC and CBD products, the inflated price of Delta-8 THC products will likely follow the pattern set by previous novel cannabinoids.

 Additionally, the DEA may be coming after Delta-8 THC.
 On August 20th, they released the “Implementation of the Agricultural Improvement Act of 2018“, which would make the production of Delta-8 THC illegal.
 While natural Delta-8 THC is present in hemp and cannabis, it is not present in extractable levels worth using.

-The Importance of Delta-8 THC
+The Importance of Delta-8 THC: Insights from Past Studies

 Of course, Raphael Mechoulam was part of a relevant study published decades ago.
 The study described the substance in this passage: “Delta-8-THC is an isomer of delta-9-THC, the major natural constituent of Cannabis from which it differs only in the position of the double bond.
-The stereochemistry of the two isomers is identical; their chemical behavior is, in most cases, very similar ; their metabolism in vivo and in vitro follow the same pathways .
+The stereochemistry of the two isomers is identical; their chemical behavior is, in most cases, very similar ; their metabolism in vivo and in vitro follows the same pathways .

-This dosage of Delta-8 THC completely prevented nausea and delayed nausea throughout treatment, while they would have expected the patients to vomit in most treatments without it.
-The study concluded, “In summary, the complete success in preventing vomiting due to antineoplastic treatment in children, and the essential lack of side effects, leads us to believe that delta-8-THC at a dose considerably higher than the doses of delta-9-THC usually administered to adults, can serve as a new, inexpensive antiemetic agent in pediatric cancer chemotherapy.”
+This dosage of Delta 8 THC completely prevented nausea and delayed nausea throughout treatment, while they would have expected the patients to vomit in most treatments without it.
+The study concluded, “In summary, the complete success in preventing vomiting due to antineoplastic treatment in children, and the essential lack of side effects, leads us to believe that delta 8-THC at a dose considerably higher than the doses of delta-9-THC usually administered to adults, can serve as a new, inexpensive antiemetic agent in pediatric cancer chemotherapy.”

 A few decades ago, no one saw cannabis legalization happening.
 Now dozens of states are flipping and giving in to the green wave.
 CBD was unlikely to be accepted until a few key cases swayed public favor.
-Delta-8 THC could likely follow a similar path to acceptance.
+Delta 8 THC could likely follow a similar path to acceptance.

 The outcome of the DEA’s proposed regulations will determine the market legitimacy of Delta-8 THC in the coming years; however, the fight for normalization has a strong case behind it.
-It’s impossible to read the future, but if cannabis’s past victories are anything to judge by, Delta-8 THC is the next substance to receive mainstream attention.
+It’s impossible to read the future, but if cannabis’s past victories are anything to judge by, Delta 8 THC is the next substance to receive mainstream attention.